-The Foundry is an experiment in the ongoing creation of a theatre company that is expressed both by the art we make and the contexts we address to contain it.
-We approach our work multi-dimensionally and intersectionally.
-The dimensions which currently guide the company’s values are:
+The Foundry was an experiment in the ongoing creation of a theatre company expressed both by the art we made and the contexts we addressed to contain it.
+We approached our work multi-dimensionally and intersectionally.
+The dimensions which guided the company’s values are:

 We regard all our events as invitations with which to gather and encourage the engagement of a participatory and authorized public, who in turn continue to impact the company’s evolution.

 We consider our theatre company within an ecology of repairing, transforming, and collectively making the world.
-Our programs continue to pursue deeper meanings and practices of democracy, and our internal structure of shared leadership and a consulting council of artists and activists reflects these pursuits.
+Our programs continue to pursue deeper meanings and practices of democracy, and our horizontal staff structure and a consulting council of artists and activists reflects these pursuits.
 We seek to participate in a paradigm shift in the ways that art and the artists who make it are considered and engaged in this democracy.

-With few exceptions, Foundry productions are made from ‘scratch’, born of commissions made to generative artists (playwrights, poets, performance artists, composers, et al) and built within varying developmental processes and timelines.
-While many of our shows have played in various theatres across NYC, we’ve also premiered works in peoples’ homes, the Brooklyn Bridge Anchorage, at restaurants, and other uncommon venues that best suit a project’s form and content.
-The company has developed a strong reputation for the diversity of its theatrical works – from plays to bus tours, performance works to operas – which have been honored with 12 OBIE Awards and 7 Drama Desk nominations.
-Foundry productions have toured to leading national and international venues including: The Abbey Theatre in Dublin, The Sidney Opera House, The Barbican Center & The Drill Hall in London, The Spoleto Festival in Charleston, The Walker Arts Center in Minneapolis, among others.
+With some exceptions, Foundry productions were made from ‘scratch’, born of commissions made to generative artists (playwrights, poets, performance artists, composers, et al) and built within varying developmental processes and timelines.
+While many of our shows have played in various theatres across NYC, we also premiered works in peoples’ homes, in a flea market, a restaurant, in the Brooklyn Bridge Anchorage, and other such uncommon venues, that best suit a project’s form and content.
+The company developed a strong reputation for the diversity of its theatrical works – from plays to bus tours, performance works to operas – which have been honored with 14 OBIE Awards and 7 Drama Desk nominations.
+Foundry productions toured to leading national and international venues including: The Abbey Theatre in Dublin, The Sidney Opera House, The Barbican Center in London, The Spoleto Festival in Charleston, The Walker Arts Center in Minneapolis, among others.